ALL

 • Sit to get dressed if you feel unsteady.

 • Use a walking aid if you have balance problems.
-Talk to your healthcare provider about aids that are right for you and before starting a new physical activity.
+Talk to your healthcare provider about aids that are right for you.

 Author: Fall Risk Management Program